ps-george/ansi_c_compiler/3-compiler-documentation.md

 ### Strength 1

+It is extremely simple, I only keep track of offsets from the frame pointer and do not need to worry about any kind of register management since all variables will be stored on the stack and loaded from the stack when needed.
+Particularly useful for recursive function calls, albeit ineffecient.

-_50 words or less_
+_50 words_

 ### Strength 2

 It is easy to add or remove additional features to suit future needs.
-Additional member data can be added to Var, and new functions built into the API for `Context`.
+Additional member data can be added to Var, and new functions built into the API for `Context`, without having to change anything else except where those features will be used.

-_50 words or less_
+_43 words_

 Limitations
 -----------